Sleep Breathing Disorders – What Impact Do They Have On Your Health?

 Sleep-Related Hypoventilation

-Sleep-related hypoventilation is when breathing during the night decreases, leading to lower blood oxygen levels and an increase in carbon dioxide.
+Sleep-related hypoventilation is when breathing during the night is slow or shallow,, leading to lower blood oxygen levels7 and an increase in carbon dioxide.
 The disorder can appear alongside insomnia or headaches upon waking and can exist with either the obstructive or central varieties.

-Treatment for the disorder depends on the type, of which there are a few:
+Treatment for the disorder depends on the type:

-• Idiopathic Hypoventilation, in which there is still not identifiable cause.
+• Idiopathic Hypoventilation, in which there is still no identifiable cause.

-• Congenital Centra Alveolar Hypoventilation, a rare condition causing shallow breathing that can at times lead to blueish skin and pauses in breath during sleep.
+• Congenital Central Alveolar Hypoventilation is a rare condition causing shallow breathing that can, at times, lead to blueish skin and pauses in breath during sleep.

 • Comorbid Sleep-Related Hypoventilation, in which another medical condition causes the issue, for example, a spinal injury or brain disorder.